David Ramsay (historian): Assassination

-Ramsay was appointed by a court to examine one William Linnen, a tailor known for serial litigation and nuisance suits, after Linnen had attempted to murder his attorney.
+Ramsay was appointed by a court to examine William Linnen, a tailor known for serial litigation and nuisance suits, after Linnen had attempted to murder his attorney.
 Ramsay reported to the court that Linnen was "deranged" and that it would be "dangerous to let him go at large."
 After apparently regaining his sanity, Linnen was released; though he threatened Ramsay, the latter did not take the threat seriously.

 On May 6, 1815, at 1 p.m., Ramsay passed Linnen on Broad Street in Charleston.
 Linnen took out a "horseman's pistol" that he had concealed in a handkerchief, and shot Ramsay twice, in the back and hip.
 According to a contemporary source:

 Having been carried home, and being surrounded by a crowd of anxious citizens, after first calling their attention to what he was about to utter, he said "I know not if these wounds be mortal; I am not afraid to die; but should that be my fate, I call on all here present to bear witness, that I consider the unfortunate perpetrator of this deed a lunatic, and free from guilt."

 Ramsay died at 7 a.m. on May 8, 1815.
 He was buried at the Circular Congregational Church in Charleston.